Abstract

 Introduction

 The field of transcriptomics aims to explore, monitor, and quantify the complete set of transcripts, including coding (e.g., mRNA), non-coding, and small RNAs, within a given cell at a given condition (Wang et al. 2009).
 The investigation of the transcriptome is crucial for understanding the functional elements of the genome and their role within a cell or tissue, as well as their role during development or disease manifestation (Casamassimi et al. 2017).
 Over the past decade, transcriptomics has witnessed significant technological advancements, especially with the rise of Next Generation Sequencing (NGS) and the extensive use of RNA sequencing (RNA-seq) (Mutz et al, 2013; Satam et al. 2023).
-Techniques such as RNA-seq became the primary methodology to investigate the transcriptome using high-accuracy, short-read data (Mutz et al, 2013; Satam et al. 2023, Butto et al. 2023).
+Techniques such as RNA-seq became the primary methodology to investigate the transcriptome using high- accuracy, short-read data (Mutz et al, 2013; Satam et al. 2023, Butto et al. 2023).
 Additionally, several well-established bioinformatic pipelines for RNA-seq have demonstrated reliability in analyzing transcriptome data.
 These pipelines typically involve quality control, read alignment to a reference genome, quantification of gene expression levels, and downstream analysis of differential gene expression.
 Notable tools such as minimap2 (Li 2018), HISAT2 (Kim et al. 2019) or STAR (Dobin et al. 2012) are commonly employed for read alignment, while featureCounts (Liao et al. 2013) or HTSeq (Anders et al. 2014) are utilized for quantifying expression.
 The widely used DESeq2 (Love et al. 2014) and edgeR (Robinson et al. 2009) packages offer robust statistical methods for identifying differentially expressed genes.
 The reliability of such tools is evidenced by their widespread adoption in the scientific community, which allows the extraction of meaningful insights from RNA-seq data and contributes to our understanding of gene expression dynamics in various biological contexts (Conesa et al. 2016; Ji and Sadreyev 2018; Corchete et al. 2020).

 While RNA-seq coupled with NGS has revolutionized transcriptome analysis, there are still improvements to be made, mainly depending on the requirements of the experimental design.
 The costs associated with NGS RNA-seq experiments can be a considerable factor, particularly when dealing with a large number of samples or the experimental approach requires high sequencing depth (Conesa et al. 2016; Ji and Sadreyev 2018).
 For instance, higher read-depth often yields more comprehensive information (e.g., splicing/isoform detection analyses) (Zhang et al. 2017; Hardwick et al. 2019).
 However, this comes at the expense of higher costs.
 Secondly, the library preparation process for NGS RNA-seq poses inherent challenges since it involves fragmentation of the reverse transcribed cDNA and introducing potential PCR bias during library amplification (Ozsolak and Milos 2011).
 These steps may introduce a limitation in accurately representing the investigated transcriptome, as certain sequences might be preferentially amplified over others, ultimately resulting in the loss of valuable information.
 Lastly, repetitive sequences pose a significant obstacle in their analysis, especially when employing short-read sequencing technologies (Ozsolak and Milos, 2011).
 For instance, the precise alignment of short reads to repeat regions/elements remains problematic due to the intrinsic nature of such reads (Ozsolak and Milos, 2011).
 Thus, it is essential to consider alternative sequencing strategies to address these obstacles.

 One noteworthy alternative is long-read sequencing, such as Nanopore sequencing (Nanopore-seq).
 This technology, developed by Oxford Nanopore Technologies (ONT), has emerged as an innovative method for sequencing native long-read nucleic acids, including genomic DNA, cDNA, and RNA (Lu, Giordano, and Ning 2016, Wang et al. 2021, Zheng et al. 2023).
 The library preparation procedure involves straightforward steps, integrating a specific adapter at the end of the nucleic acid.
-This facilitates the efficient “reading” of intact nucleic acids, even ultra-long fragments.
+This facilitates the efficient "reading" of intact nucleic acids, even ultra-long fragments.
 (Kono and Arakawa 2019, Amarasinghe et al. 2020).
 Integrating long-read sequencing with transcriptomics allows for the capture of entire transcripts, providing distinct advantages in detecting various RNA isoforms, repetitive sequences, and long mRNA transcripts (Amarasinghe et al. 2020; Wang et al. 2021).
 In addition, one key advantage of Nanopore-seq lies in its capability of real-time sequencing.
 This feature provides the opportunity to gain rapid access to the sequenced data, enabling researchers to either manage the sequencing process or stop it once the desired results are achieved (Wang et al. 2021).
 The latter allows for washing and reusing consumables, thus significantly lowering the sequencing costs.
 Moreover, adaptive sampling offers opportunities to enrich or deplete specific genes or transcripts during runtime.
 (Wang et al. 2024).
 A few studies have reported real-time analysis tools coupled with Nanopore-seq, primarily focusing on genomic or metagenomic DNA applications.
 For instance, real-time analysis platforms like EPI2ME by ONT (https://labs.epi2me.io/) and minoTour (Munro et al. 2022) provide continuous access to real-time metrics and analysis, streamlining the sequencing process.
-Algorithmic tools such as BOSS-RUNS (Weilguny et al. 2023), RawHash (Firtina et al. 2023), and BoardION (Bruno et al. 2021) introduce dynamic decision strategies, hash-based similarity searches for efficient real-time analysis, and interactive web applications for ONT sequencing runs.
+Algorithmic tools such as BOSS-RUNS (Weilguny et al. 2023), RawHash (Fırtına et al. 2023), and BoardION (Bruno et al. 2021) introduce dynamic decision strategies, hash-based similarity searches for efficient real-time analysis, and interactive web applications for ONT sequencing runs.
 Additional real-time detection tools, such as Metagenomic (Sanderson et al. 2018) and NanoRTax (Rodríguez-Pérez et al. 2022), provide immediate analytical pathways, concentrating on assessing metagenomic composition and viral detection tools.
 This diverse array of tools collectively addresses various aspects of Nanopore sequencing, spanning real-time analysis, algorithmic enhancements, metagenomic exploration, and current signal mapping.
 However, the combination of real-time analysis alongside comprehensive transcriptomic analysis has not been extensively explored.

-Recently, we presented NanopoReaTA, the first real-time analysis toolbox for comparative transcriptional analyses of Nanopore-seq data (Wierczeiko and Pastore et al. 2023).
-NanopoReaTA provides an interactive Graphic unit interphase (GUI) that allows users to perform transcriptional analyses of cDNA and/or direct RNA libraries.
+Recently, we presented NanopoReaTA, the first real-time analysis toolbox for comparative transcriptional analyses of Nanopore-seq data (Wierczeiko et al. 2023).
+NanopoReaTA provides an interactive Graphic user interphase (GUI) that allows users to perform transcriptional analyses of cDNA and/or direct RNA libraries.
 The new possibilities offered by real-time analysis are precious for fast and cost-effective quality control.
 In addition, they have the potential to significantly impact clinical applications where speed and efficiency are crucial, e.g., in diagnostics.
 Here, we present streamlined case studies, demonstrating the utility of real-time analysis using NanopoReaTA in various rapid quality control layers.

 Results